 The temple is a registered CHARITY in the name of Brittania Hindu (Shiva) Temple Trust, registered in 1974.
+Also registered in the “Places of Worship Register” in 2020.
 The temple is governed by seven Trustees and it’s governing document “Constitution”.
 The original constitution was drafted by Late Sri Sabapathipillai in 1974.

 The Highgatehill Murugan Temple was chosen by the Queen Elizabeth II as part of her wish to recognize each of Britain’s many faiths.